civilcode/acme-ex/guides/app/setup.md

 # Setup Guide

-This guide covers everything that needs to be setup for an application.
+This guide covers everything that needs to be setup for a new application.

 ## GitHub